New this week (5/14/2026):

 - The Siamese Pond Wilderness webpage provides information about the unit and its recreational opportunities, and a map of the unit.

-- The Auger Falls Trail is under construction through the second week of June.
-Improvements are being made near the falls.
-Please stay on the designated trail and take care with your footing as the viewing area will be limited during this time.
+- The Auger Falls Trail will be under construction the last two weeks of May 2026 and again during the month of July 2026.
+Improvements on this trail system are being completed this season.
+Please stay on the designated trail and take care with your footing in areas where work is occurring.

 - The trailhead at Kings Flow is currently closed at the discretion of the private landowner.
 The public no longer has access to the Chimney Mountain Trail, Puffer Pond Trail, and Kings Flow East Trail from this location.
 This is private land.
 There is no easement for public access.
 Hikers can use the DECinfo Locator online map to explore alternative trails.